Published 8 Dec 2022

 What is a Check Sheet?

-A check sheet is a quality tool commonly used in the manufacturing industry to identify defects by type, location, or cause and analyze recorded data for improving the production process.
-As a data collection tool, check sheets enable frontline workers to capture and compile data in a consistent manner, interpret results as soon as they are collected, and observe trends from accurate data collected over time.
+A check sheet is a quality control tool used in the manufacturing industry to identify defects by type, location, or cause and improve the production process.
+Check sheets enable frontline workers to capture and compile data in a consistent manner, interpret results, and observe trends over time.

 When to Use a Check Sheet

 Check sheets provide a structure for uniform quality control data collection and a basis for substantiating or refuting quality issues.
 A check sheet should be used when data can be observed and collected repeatedly by the same person or at the same location, such as a quality control inspector taking note of product packaging defects daily.
 When collecting data from a production process or about patterns of events, check sheets prove to be the easiest to use while still being effective.

 Total Quality Management (TQM) focuses on combining the processes, systems, and strategies of an organization with customer-based definitions of quality through strong internal collaboration.
 A TQM check sheet goes beyond the ordinary function of a check sheet as a defect identification tool.
 The check sheet in TQM outlines the specific steps to take when a defect has been identified, otherwise known as corrective actions.

 By honing in on the solution instead of the problem, these check sheets also adhere to one of the main TQM principles, continual improvement.
 However, to embody the other main TQM principles such as communications and total employee involvement, a digital check sheet may be necessary since it is interactive and easily shareable.

 Elements of a Good Check Sheet